Billing and Account Management FAQs

 - If you have an Amazon Relational Database (Amazon RDS) RI, the RI must exactly match the specifications of a running DB instance.
 Otherwise, the DB instance is billed at the On-Demand rate.
 The charges for a reserved DB instance cover only the instance costs.
 These charges don't include regular costs associated with storage, backups, and I/O. Note that the Region, DB engine, DB instance class, Offering type, and Term chosen during the purchase of RI can't be changed later.

 - RDS RIs provide instance size flexibility for MySQL, MariaDB, PostgreSQL, Amazon Aurora, Oracle SE1 (BYOL), Oracle SE (BYOL), Oracle EE (BYOL), and Oracle SE2 (BYOL) database engines.
 With size-flexible RDS RIs, the billing benefit of your RIs are automatically applied across all DB instance class sizes.
-Size-flexible reserved DB instances can be matched with DB instances with the same AWS Region and database engine.
+Size-flexible reserved DB instances can be matched with DB instances with the same Amazon Web Services Region and database engine.
 Size-flexible reserved DB instances can only scale in their instance class type.
 For example, a db.m4.large RI can apply to a db.m4.xlarge, but not to a db.m5.large because db.m4 and db.m5 are different instance class types.

 - The RI discounted rate applies to usage in both Single-AZ and Multi-AZ configurations for the same database engine and instance family.
 For example, if you purchase a Mysql db.m4.large Single-AZ RI, the billing benefit from this RI can be automatically applied to 50% of the usage of a Mysql db.m4.large Multi-AZ instance in the same Region.